bregman-arie/devops-exercises/README.md

 ```
 </summary><br><b>

-those are system calls for reading the file <code>/my/file</code> and 5 is the file descriptor number.
+These system calls are reading the file <code>/my/file</code> and 5 is the file descriptor number.
 </b></details>

 <details>